russross/blackfriday/README.md

 *   make webservers that converts for you
 *   cleanups - and loose a bunch of extensions, turn them on per default reduce API footprint (hide constants mainly)
-*   Math support? `$$` from pandoc? kramdown does this as well, but detects display is used as a paragraph, otherwise normal formula.

 # License